 Years of Experience

-For those with one to four years of experience, median paychecks reach $61K annually.
-The largest fraction of Michelin North America, Inc. people (28 percent) have been working for five to nine years and earn $67K per year on average.
+Five to nine years of work experience seem to result in median wages of $65K annually.
+The largest fraction of Michelin North America, Inc. people (27 percent) have been working for one to four years and earn around $62K per year on average.

 Certifications and Degrees

-Michelin North America, Inc.'s employees who answered the questionnaire are more likely to be male — the male-to-female ratio is more than 3 to 1.
+At Michelin North America, Inc., there are significantly more males who responded to the survey than females — the male-to-female ratio is more than 3 to 1.

 Benefits and Perks